Additional Very Short Answer Type Questions

 Q6.
 Why does the poet call harvests ‘peaceful’ and war as ‘winter’?

 Ans: Harvests are called ‘peaceful’ because they bring abundance and prosperity and they thrive in peaceful times only.
-War, on to the other hand, is like the severe and harsh ‘winter’ that ruins the crops and starves people.
+War, on the other hand, is like the severe and harsh ‘winter’ that ruins the crops and starves people.
 It is only the peaceful times that bring harmony and contentment.
 War destroys everything and forces people to face hunger, poverty, disease and death.

 Q7.
 How many common features can you find in stanza 2?
 Pick out the words.